Napa resident Maxine Maas has two drawers full of 29 aprons — one for each year she has volunteered for Auction Napa Valley.

 Working at age 13

-“Miss Maxine” was born in 1925 in San Diego and after her father passed away, she went to work at age 13, which she says is “not unusual” to help support her mother and two brothers.
+“Miss Maxine” was born in 1925 in San Diego.
+After her father passed away, she went to work at age 13, which she says is “not unusual” to help support her mother and two brothers.
 “Talk to any other 95-year-old person and you’d get the same answer,” Maas said.

 At 13, Maas said she had “several really interesting jobs,” adding that she was going to be “this great and wonderful actress, so I took whatever job would promote my career.”
 Her favorite job, one of the first ones, was being a parade girl at San Francisco’s Palace Theater.